 Due to small sample sizes, victimisation experiences were grouped together to create an any victimisation experience variable.
-Any victimisation consisted of the following variables: "As an adult, has anyone ever touched you in a sexual way against your will?"; "As an adult, has anyone ever made you touch them in a sexual way against your will?"; "As an adult, has anyone ever forced/made you have intercourse against your will?"; "When you were a child, did anyone touch you in a sexual way?"; "When you were a child, did anyone ask/force you to touch them in a sexual way?"; "When you were a child, did anyone ask/force you to watch others during sexual activity?".
+Any victimisation consisted of the following variables: "As an adult, has anyone ever touched you in a sexual way against your will?"; "As an adult, has anyone ever made you touch them in a sexual way against your will?"; "As an adult, has anyone ever forced/made you have intercourse against your will?"; "When you were a child, did anyone touch you in a sexual way?"; "When you were a child, did anyone ask/force you to touch them in a sexual way?"; "When you were a child, did anyone ask/force you to touch them in a sexual way?"; "When you were a child, did anyone ask/force you to watch others during sexual activity?".
 These variables were coded dichotomously (e.g., yes = presence of variable; no = absence).

 As discussed in Methods chapter section 2.2.5, a Rao-Scott correction was applied because of the nature of multiple response variables.
 Owing to a lack of variance in the data, two chi-squares could not be conducted.
 This was between reporting that a family member was the perpetrator in the victimisation experience and having a family member in the sexual thought of coercing others, as well as between any victimisation experiences and what the sexual thought of coercing others makes the participant do.
-Additionally, due to low frequencies in reporting, the associations between verbal: non-coercive behaviour to gain co-operation or compliance within the victimisation experience and verbal: non-coercive behaviour to gain co-operation or compliance within the sexual thought of coercing others could not be analysed.
+Additionally, due to low frequencies in reporting, the associations between verbal: non-coercive behaviour to gain co-operation or compliance within the victimisation experience and verbal: non-coercive behaviour to gain co-operation or compliance within the sexual thought of coercing the sexual thought of coercing others are used to behaviour to gain co-operation or compliance within the sexual thought of coercing the sexual thought of coercing others are used to behaviour to gain co-operation or compliance within the sexual thought of coercing others.